 1. Plain Flaps

-But there are some drawbacks.
-While plain flaps do a fine job of increasing lift, they also produce significant drag.
-This drag isn’t always a bad thing, especially when you’re trying to reduce speed for landing.
+But there are some drawbacks to this type of flap.
+While plain flaps do a fine job of increasing lift, they also produce drag.
+This drag isn’t always a bad thing, particularly when you’re trying to reduce speed for landing.
 But during takeoff, it could make your aircraft work harder to get into the air.

 Despite this, plain flaps have their advantages.
 They’re mechanically straightforward and reliable, making them a favorite for smaller, less complex aircraft.
 Their simplicity also means less maintenance, which is music to any pilot’s ears.